TD-Dan/Sunwai/Full dictionary.baked.md

 <!--
-copy from "Sunwai full dictionary automatic" use ctrl-h -> replace "[ " with "[" use ctrl-p -> bake into "Sunwai full dictionary.baked" -->
+copy from "Sunwai full dictionary automatic" use ctrl-h -> replace "[ " with "[" use ctrl-p -> bake into "Sunwai full dictionary.baked" (might need to delete the previous file to make it work) -->
 # **Base set**